rapsoj/jitter-site/_articles/2021-01-15-canada-housing-supply.md

 image:
   path: /images/2021-01-15-canada-housing-supply/cover.png
   thumbnail: /images/2021-01-15-canada-housing-supply/thumbnail.png
 excerpt: "It is often claimed that the Canadian housing supply is not keeping up with population growth.
-Factors such as post-2016 increases in immigration are frequently cited for contributing to rising real estate prices by growing the Canadian population faster than houses can be built.
 Under analysis of Canada Mortgage and Housing Corporation (CMHC) data, however, this effect is not so clear-cut."
 categories:
   - Housing
   - Infrastructure